adammartin13/adversarialSearch/README.md

 ### Project 1 Rules

-The agent does not compete against other teams' agents, rather simply is provided a still target at a randomized location amongst obstacles and must find the shortest path to the target, then capture it.
+The agent does not compete against other teams' agents, rather is simply provided a still target at a randomized location amongst obstacles and must find the shortest path to the target.

 ### A*